siddharthkhandelwal/MaterialDialog/README.md

 // You can change the message anytime. after show mMaterialDialog.setMessage("你好，世界~");
 ```
-With the first initial and `mMaterialDialog.show()`, it will show automatedly.
+With the first initial and `mMaterialDialog.show()`, it will show automatically.

 In addition, you can call `setView (View v) ` & `setContentView()` to set a View what you like or
 custom after the instantiation.
 This replaces the title and message.